Using Discounted Cash Flow (DCF) Analysis to Evaluate Real Estate

 The theory behind discounted cash flow analysis is known as the “time value of money,” which is the idea that a dollar today is worth more than a dollar in the future due to its ability to earn interest over time.
 So, it follows that the value of an asset today is simply the sum of all future cash flows, discounted for the risk associated with earning them.

 How to Calculate Discounted Cash Flow for Real Estate

 Mathematically, the formula for calculating an asset’s present value is:

 If you are intimidated by this equation, don’t be.
-The actual calculation is typically performed by using the “NPV” function in a spreadsheet with the following syntax:
+The actual calculation is typically performed by using the “NPV” function in an Excel spreadsheet with the following syntax: